kubevirt/kubevirt/docs/cluster-configuration.md

 Set the `deployVmConsoleProxy` feature gate to true to allow SSP operator to deploy its resources.
 SSP operator will deploy a proxy that provides an access to the VNC console of a KubeVirt Virtual Machine (VM).

-**Note**: Once `deployVmConsoleProxy` is set to true, SSP operator will not delete deployed resources if `deployVmConsoleProxy` is reverted back to false.

 **Default**: `false`

 ### deployKubeSecondaryDNS Feature Gate